hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Parsing.package/MarkdownCodeSpan.class/README.md

 	rawContent:		<ByteString>

 code
-	- is the parsed text with stripped white spaces
+	- is the parsed text with stripped white spaces according to spec

 fenceLength
 	- is the length of the fence

 rawContent
-	- is the text between the fences before parsing
+	- is the text between the fences without stripping